 So, when we decided to visit Colombia during our time in South America on our RTW trip, many family members and friends were up in arms.
 We’ve all watched the news.
 We’ve all read the reports.
 We know that Colombia is filled with nothing but drug-dealing, machete-wielding, machine-gun-carrying, kidnapping, violent people – right?

-So, check your preconceived notions at the door and forget everything you’ve heard about Colombia, because I’m here to break down the three biggest barriers that might prevent you from visiting this wonderful, awe-inspiring, beautiful country filled with the most delightful people I’ve ever met.
+So, check your preconceived notions at the door and forget everything you’ve heard about Colombia, because I’m here to break down the three biggest barriers that might prevent you from visiting this wonderful, awe-inspiring, beautiful country filled with some of the most delightful people I’ve ever met.

-Misconception 1: Colombia is full of cocaine-addled drug addicts.
+Misconception 1: Colombia is full of cocaine-addled drug addicts

 They went on to talk about how younger generations of Colombians are motivated by education.
 They are intent on shedding this unfair label their country has had since the 80s and 90s when Colombia was ruled by Pablo Escobar and the drug cartels.
 They want foreigners to come see that their country, and their population, is the complete opposite of what most perceive.